Navigation: Using the program >

 Moreover, while Tcp Com Bridge is running in background mode, you can use that computer for doing other things, not only as a terminal server.

 Unlike most hardware terminal servers, Tcp Com Bridge lets you simultaneously create multiple TCP/IP connections.
-You can use Tcp Com Bridge to build fail-safe systems, as it can monitor the state of connection, reconnect after a loss of connection, and also buffer data while no connection is available.
+You can use Tcp Com Bridge to build fail-safe systems, as it can monitor the state of connection, reconnect after a loss of connection, and buffer data while no connection is available.

 2. Send data over a TCP/IP network from applications that can normally work with COM ports only.